 Dushanbe – City Highlights

 Dushanbe transformed from a small market village into the buzzing capital city of Tajikistan in only about 100 years.
 With a population just below a million, Dushanbe is a Soviet-style city with a modern feel to it.
 The city is in continuous construction with new buildings and monuments arising at a fast pace.
-Dushanbe is the main doorway to Tajikistan when travelling by plane, so most people who visit Tajikistan at some point end up in Dushanbe.
-Find out here 8 must-sees of the capital city of Tajikistan.
+Dushanbe is the main gateway to Tajikistan when traveling by airplane, so most people who visit Tajikistan at some point end up in Dushanbe.
+Find out here 9 must-sees of the capital city of Tajikistan.

 1 – Rudaki Park